Louisiana Wants To Use The Muddy Mississippi To Build Up Its Coast

 "It's not going to be feasible to sustain the entire delta," says Chamberlain, "or return it to what it looked like before a lot of the land was lost."

 CPRA's Rudy Simoneaux says he isn't surprised by the report.
-Despite years of effort and many millions invested, Louisiana officials concede that even if all their restoration projects are built there will still be a net loss of land.
+Despite years of effort and many millions invested, Louisiana officials concede that even if all their restoration projects are built, there will still be a net loss of land.

 Simoneaux says that makes diverting the river even more urgent.